ax-va/Pytest-Okken-2022/pytest-summary/flags.md

 - `-s`, `--capture=no`: to turn off output capture -> to show `print`s not only for failed tests.

-- `-v`, `--verbose`: to dDisplays all the test names, passing or failing.
+- `-v`, `--verbose`: to display all the test names, passing or failing.

 - `-vv`: to show all mismatches in a test.